 5. Use organic fertilizers for a non-soluble, long term source of nitrogen.

-Anything you add to the lawn should compliment the soil and the biology.
-Organic fertilizers contain nutrients that have to be broken down by the biology.
-They do not acidify the soil or run off.
+Anything you add to the lawn should complement the soil and the biology.
+Organic fertilizers contain nutrients that have to be broken down by biology.
+They do not acidify the soil or runoff.
 The soil food web will store them until the plant needs them.
 There is a good selection of products at most garden centers.
-Don¹t look for an immediate, dramatic green up, but sustained good health and hardiness.
+Don¹t look for an immediate, dramatic green-up, but sustained good health and hardiness.

 6. Top dress with compost whenever possible.